TCF is a member of the

 - an array of talks on hot topics of general interest in computing, Internet and technology

 - a vendor hall with an assortment of cool stuff, and tech bargains

 - keynote address and concluding banquet

-The 2015 Trenton Computer Festival was a resounding success by all accounts.
-The Festival was held on March 21, on the campus of The College of New Jersey, in Ewing, NJ.
-This was the 40th annual festival, which makes it the oldest computer festival in the world!
-The TCF included a number of activities, including interesting talks, educational sessions on hot topics like cloud computing and 3D printing, a keynote address and concluding banquet.
+The 2016 TCF was a resounding success by all accounts.
+This was the 41st annual festival, which makes it the oldest computer festival in the world!
+The TCF included a number of activities, including interesting talks, educational sessions on hot topics like cloud computing, robotics and 3D printing, a keynote address and concluding banquet.
 It also included a vendor hall with an assortment of cool stuff and bargains.

 We thank all those who volunteered their time and effort to produce a great festival.
 And we thank the hundreds of attendees who joined us for this memorable event.